 There are several reasons for customer churn.
 Most of these are caused by customer dissatisfaction.
 But involuntary churn is too often overlooked, and it results in the loss of customers who are actually satisfied with your brand.
 They are simply unable to make payments to your business.

-This article defines involuntary churn, explains how it differs from other kinds of churn, as well as practical solutions for reducing your involuntary churn rate.
+This article defines involuntary churn, explains how it differs from other kinds of churn, and offers practical solutions for reducing your involuntary churn rate.

 What exactly is involuntary churn?